thosgood/this-weeks-finds/markdown/101-151/week148.md

 it on two tangent vectors to the space of U(1) connections on the 2-sphere, which we call δ W and δ W'.
 These are the same as 1-forms, so we can wedge them and integrate the result over the 2-sphere.
-The number k is some constant depending on the area of the black hole\... but more about that later!
+The number k is some constant depending on the area of the black hole... but more about that later!

 I guess this Chern-Simons stuff needs some background to fully